QuincyButter/chess-game/README.md

 # chess-game
-This is my attempt at creating a chess game in java using objects
+A chess game made in java using objects